Shuklanish/mle-training/README.md

  - Linear regression
  - Decision Tree
  - Random Forest

+## Installation:
+# Prerequisites:
+Prerequisite dependencies can be downloaded from yml file.
+To setup the conda environment:

+$ conda env create --file path_to_yml.yml

+$ conda activate mle-dev

 ## Steps performed
  - We prepare and clean the data.
 We check and impute for missing values.